mingyue-sun-dev/movie-app/README.md

 # Movie App

-A single page application that pulls data from The Movie Database API and displays popular movies.
-Users can search for specific movies and view movie details by clicking on poster images.
+An app allowing users to view movie information.
+Users can check out featured movies, search for movies, and click on poster images to see movie details.
+The app fetch movie data from the Movie Database API.
 [Live Demo](https://msun0320.github.io/movie-app)

 ## Built with

 * React
+* React Router